gauteh/ahrs-fusion/README.md

 ```
 ## Python bindings

 You can also use this small library through Python bindings.
+Enter the `python`
-Install using `pip`
+directory and install using `pip`
 or e.g. `maturin develop --release` in your virtual environment.

 ## Using from the command-line